asegner/spring-ltw-weblogic/Readme.md

 </context-param>
 ```

-* spring context in each classloader must create LTW for that classloader, therefore there should be declared one <context:load-time-weaver /> in the parent context and one per web application
+* spring context in each classloader-structure must create LTW for that classloader, therefore there should be declared one <context:load-time-weaver /> in the parent context and one per web application

 * aspectjweaver is an EAR dependency so it will be available to all WARs

-* skinny wars automatically generated using plugin at [Communal WAR Maven Plugin](https://github.com/asegner/communalwar-maven-plugin)
+* skinny wars automatically generated using plugin at [Skinny WAR Maven Plugin](https://github.com/asegner/skinnywar-maven-plugin).
+The plugin will additionally generate the classloader-structure section referenced above

 What was the problem again?